Sami Michael: Social Activities

 The fact that we are talking about Christians and Buddhists and those without religion does not negate from them the possibility to be helped as the poor of my city.
 How could we, as Jews that groaned under the evils of fascistic regimes, adopt the same fascistic measures towards those who are prepared to come here (Israel) to look after our sick and elderly and to strengthen our factories?
 And what about the children of these foreign workers that were born here and whose only language is Hebrew, they no longer have another homeland?
 And in whose name exactly are we entitled to trample on these people and their rights?
 We that claimed the right and the duty, to take care of the migrant, the orphan and the widow?

-For years Michael was a volunteer in the ERAN organization – an emotional/mental crisis hotline – Israel's only emotional first aid service provides a confidential 24-hour hotline, seven days a week, 365 days a year.
-Michael also lectures voluntarily in prisons to prisoners, both Jews and Arabs.
+Michael was also for years a volunteer in the ERAN organization, an Israeli 24-hour mental crisis hotline.
+He also volunteered to give lectures for prisoners.

 In 1987 the Israeli High Court of Justice appointed Michael as arbitrator to decide on a matter of education and multiculturalism.
 The subject was widely covered in the press and his decision was a precedent in Israel which still stands.

 Michael was chairman of the council of AHI, the Council of Iraqi born Artists for encouragement of research, literature and art in Israel (Ramat-Gan).

 In the early 1990s, he was on the editorial staff of the Jewish Quarterly, published in London.